 As parents, our paramount concern is the well-being of our children.
 We strive to foster an environment where they can thrive physically, emotionally, and mentally.
 However, adolescence presents a unique set of challenges, and sometimes, our children can struggle to navigate this intricate period of their lives.
+If you’re wondering does my teen have depression, you may be looking into a depression quiz for teens based on things you’ve observed.

 One particular issue that is increasingly affecting young people worldwide is depression.
 The Centers for Disease Control and Prevention (CDC) states that 8.6% of adolescents were diagnosed with depression in 2018-2019.
 However, these numbers only capture diagnosed cases, overlooking many undiagnosed adolescents.
 The complexities of teenage years can mask depression symptoms, making it a tricky issue.1